 Compliant Kubernetes environments are set up to withstand either:

-- a single Node failure (Node resilient); or
+- a single Node failure per Node Group (Node resilient); or

 - a single Zone failure (Zone resilient).

-- Why a P2 alert?
+Why a P2 alert?
 P2 alerts are events that need to be dealt with within a business day.
-Capacity can be easily predicted and added in advance.
+This makes them suitable for scenarios with a lower usage threshold over a longer timespan, giving administrators enough time to take action.
 Excess capacity is cheaper than frustrated administrators.
 There is no need to disturb anyone's sleep.

 - sum of (Kubernetes) CPU requests to CPU allocatable;